-The World Health Organization and the Declaration of Helsinki advise that clinical trials are prospectively registered before participants are enrolled.
+In line with the recommendations of the World Health Organization and the Declaration of Helsinki, clinical trials should be prospectively registered before participants are enrolled.
 Clinical trial registration numbers should be included in all papers that report on clinical trials.